 In general, you should be a sophomore or junior to apply, but we do sometimes accept freshmen who have had prior research experiences.

-2023 Fall (Nov-Dec): Apply for team.
-Idea generation and tryouts (Commitment: 1-hr week discussion)
+2023 Fall (Nov-Dec): Apply for the team.
+Interview.
+Generate project ideas together.
+(Commitment: 1 hr/week discussion)

-2024 Summer: Part-time to full-time research on iGEM project and work on science outreach and communication (Commitment: 20-40 hr/wk for at least 10 weeks)
+2024 Summer: Part-time to full-time research on iGEM project and work on science outreach and communication.
+We are usually able to offer at least partial summer research fellowships to support several students who we think will make the greatest contributions based on performance in the spring course.
+(Commitment: 20-40 hr/wk for at least 10 weeks)

 2024: Fall: Finish research project, presentation, poster, and website.
 Selected students travel to the iGEM Grand Jamboree.
 (Commitment: ~10 hr/week)